 Immediate implementation (Enable for all users)—enables the account selection popup for all users.
 Once the client has been deployed, the system is operational.
 If this option is selected, install the client software on user desktops immediately to prevent disruption of user printing services.

 If in doubt, select the minimal impact strategy.
 This ensures the impact is isolated to only the nominated test account.

 The Verify setup options screen is displayed.

 - Check the settings you have entered.
-If you want to change any of the settings, you can return to any of the prior configuration screens to alter options.
+If you want to change anything, you can return to any of the configuration screens to alter the options.